timewave-computer/vault-indexer/README.md

 ```
 Visit the api at `localhost:3000/v1`

-## Updating API schema
+## API docs and schema
-The automated process fails in deployment, so this is a temporary approach.

-- visit `/api-gen` locally and copy static file
-- paste in `public/openapi.json`
+Docs served at `/docs`.
+Generated automatically